paper-trail-gem/paper_trail/README.md

 Alternatively you could store certain metadata for one type of version, and other metadata for other versions.

+If you only use custom version classes and don't use PaperTrail's built-in one, on Rails 3.2 you must:

+- either declare PaperTrail's version class abstract like this:

+    # config/initializers/paper_trail_patch.rb
+    Version.module_eval do
+      self.abstract_class = true
+    end

+- or define a `versions` table in the database so Rails can instantiate the version superclass.

 You can also specify custom names for the versions and version associations.
 This is useful if you already have `versions` or/and `version` methods on your model.
 For example:

     class Post < ActiveRecord::Base